kyma-project/btp-manager/docs/user/03-21-instance-level-mapping.md

 1. Create your service instance with:
    * the **btpAccessCredentialsSecret** field in the `spec` pointing to the custom Secret you have created
    * other parameters as needed<br>

+    > [!WARNING]
+    > Once you set a Secret name in the service instance, you cannot change it in the future.

     See an example of a ServiceInstance custom resource: